nagarjun226/birthplan-generator/README.md

 - 📝 Covers 50+ birth plan elements
 - 💬 Conversational interface - one question at a time
 - 🖨️ Printable format for healthcare providers
-- 🔒 Private - all data stays local

 ## Requirements